favstats/myblogdown/content/post/hoax_papers.md

 Place, and Culture** (with the paper *“Human Reactions to Rape Culture and Queer Performativity in Urban Dog Parks in Portland, Oregon”*).
-Other than that, quite a few of the journals that accepted or published hoax papers are found in the lower left quadrant with comparatively low impact.
+Other than that, quite a few of the journals that accepted or published hoax papers are found in the lower left quadrant with comparatively lower impact.

 ### Boxplot